 Typical BBB pub event format will consist of the 2v2 BAnts tournament, a Bodgebots XL Tournament, and finally a 1v1 full combat UK Ant tournament.

 500g in weight, no size limit.
 Recommended Parts list

 A bodgebot is an combat robot, however it's thoroughly 'bodged' - often made last minute from bits of scrap, tape and a lot of glue and costs maximum £40.
 It's an opportunity to try out fun concepts and be daft with your builds.
 Bodgebot rules below!

-We’re doing bigger bodgebots - 500g of bodge!
-We want to give people a taste of the larger 1.5kg beetleweight class, but with a barn fighting style - the arena will be a rough 1.5 metre square with bumps, holes and no polycarb walls (see tip speed rules)
+We're doing bigger bodgebots - 500g of bodge!
+We want to give people a taste of the larger 1.5kg beetleweight class, but with a comedic barn fighting style - the arena is be a low walled rectangle with lots of dumb hazards, gaps and no polycarb walls (see tip speed rules)

 The Spirit of Bodgebots